Induction Signatures Are Not Enough: A Matched-Compute Study of Load-Bearing Structure in In-Context Learning: Introduction

 \section{Introduction}

 Transformer language models learn a simple copy pattern early in training: when a token \(A\) reappears in context, the model increases the probability of the token that followed the previous \(A\).
 Prior work identified a two-head motif implementing this behavior and linked it to in-context learning on pattern-matching tasks \citep{olsson2022context}.
 Despite its simplicity, this motif typically emerges only after many billions of tokens, well after the first training-loss plateau.
 Theoretical and empirical studies frame the delay as a phase transition \citep{chen2024unveilinginductionheadsprovable, edelman2024the}.
-Accelerating the onset of this transition could reduce compute and expose internal circuits for analysis earlier.
+In principle, if one could make induction-like computation become useful earlier in training, this could reduce the compute needed to reach ICL-relevant behaviors and would expose the responsible circuitry sooner for analysis.

 A practical way to approach this is to intervene on the \emph{data} rather than the \emph{architecture} or \emph{objective}.
 In contrast to synthetic-task-only plateau-shortening studies \citep{kim2025taskdiversityshortensicl} and objective-level interventions such as multi-token prediction \citep{gloeckle2024betterfasterlarge}, we adopt a data-rewrite perspective that is easy to deploy at scale: inject a small fraction of targeted inputs into the pretraining stream that selectively excite the putative induction mechanism while keeping the architecture and objective fixed.
 Concretely, we replace a small slice of natural tokens with synthetic copy snippets that cleanly exercise the copier-selector behavior of induction (forward copy) and anti-induction (backward copy).
 Copy-style cues are the canonical probe for the induction circuit and are widely used to measure it \citep{olsson2022context, nanda2022transformerlens}.
 While other synthetic families have been studied (for example n-gram statistics \citep{edelman2024the}, p-hop tasks \citep{sanford2024transformersparallelcomputationlogarithmic}, and intrinsic tasks \citep{gu2023pretraininglearncontext}), copy snippets align most directly with the hypothesized mechanism and with distributional properties such as burstiness that correlate with the rise of in-context learning \citep{chan2022datadistributionalpropertiesdrive}.